nasa/fprime/Utils/Types/README.md

 Return the physical store size (one more than the logical store size).

-_TODO: This interface could be improved._
+_TODO: This interface should probably return the logical store size.
+The framing protocol implementation seems to assume that it does._